annapamma/vue-heatmap-tutorial/README.md

 </script>
 ```

-Installing the ApexCharts library loaded the Vue component object named `apexchart` from `VueApexCharts` into the environment.
+Installing the ApexCharts library loaded the Vue component  `VueApexCharts` into the environment, and in this step we have named it `apexcharts` for use in the document.
 A component is basically a reactive web element with its own html, JavaScript, and styling.
 You can now use `apexcharts` in your html body just as you would any other element.
 The difference is that `apexcharts` responds directly to changes in your Vue app.

 See it on codepen: https://codepen.io/annapamma/pen/oKLjdr